ciwanceylan/CNCE-matlab/README.md

 paper _Conditional Noise-Contrastive Estimation of Unnormalised Models_.
 The code is implemented in Matlab and tested for version 2018a but should work for older versions as well.
 The code for the synthetic data experiments and the natural image experiments lie in seperate folders.

+Any publication that discloses findings arising from using this source code must cite “Conditional Noise-Contrastive Estimation of Unnormalised Models", PMLR 80:726-734 (2018)

 ## Usage